nampacx/ChatWithOwnData/README.md

-So far, this porject uses Azure Storage Account, Azure Functions and Azure OpenAI to put trnascript data in an Azure Cognitve Search Service.
+So far, this project uses Azure Storage Account, Azure Functions and Azure OpenAI to put transcript data in an Azure cognitive Search Service.

+Whats right now missing in this repository is the prompt flow which is brings together azure search and azure openai.
+This will later be added.
+The promptflow endpoint deployment will than provide the "ML"-settings.

 # deploy azure resource